The Unexpected Finger propelled herself by burning iron into photons, which flew out her exhaust pipe.

 The momentum of an exhaust photon is given by

 Oh screw that.
-Finger is just an ideal photon rocket.
+The finger is just an ideal photon rocket.
 Her mathematics were worked out in the 1950's.
 Her maximum velocity is v = c (Mi2‑Mf2) / (Mi2+Mf2) where c is the speed of light, and Mi, Mf are the ship’s initial and final mass.
 (Fuel consumed = Mi ‑ Mf.)

 This equation even accounts for all that wacky Einstein stuff, which is minor at 0.2c.